Activities and Attractions

 Kauai has more (more than 60) than any other Hawaiian island.
 Even on weekends and holidays, most beaches are uncrowded.
 Try Tunnels Beach on the north shore for snorkeling, Anini Beach for puka shells collecting or Barking Sands for squeaky sands and wide open beaches to explore.

 Explore the dramatic natural beauty of the North Shore from Hanaeli to the enchanting Napali Coast from lush taro fields, pristine beaches and extradoniary sea cliffs.
 It is home to Kauai`s premier golf courses.

 Enjoy the Coconut Coast with groves of coconut palms and visit Kapaa Town.
 The town of Kapaa on Kauai has been named one of "Americas Prettiest Towns" by Forbes Magazine.
-It is the only town in Hawaii to make their list.
-Take a bike ride on the bike path, shopping for fine art, jewelry or arrange for water skiing or kayak rentals.
+Take a bike ride on the bike path, shopping for fine art, or arrange for water skiing or kayak rentals.

 Hike the natural wonder of the Grand Canyon of Kauai, Waimea Canyon; or try Captain Andy’s Catamarans to view the breathtaking Napali Coast for snorkeling, or sunset cruises and whale watching in the winter months.
 Kauai offers several ziplines on north and south shores from the tree tops to the valleys over the rivers in the jungle.
 Experience a swim with honu (our sea turtles) or relax in Queen’s bath.